catgoose/vue-goto-definition.nvim/README.md

 This is annoying because now you have to open another file to go to the definition, polluting the jump list.

-`vue-goto-definition` overrides `vim.lsp.buf.definition` to edit the autoimported symbol so you don't have to make multiple jumps to goto the definition.
+`vue-goto-definition` overrides `vim.lsp.buf.definition` to filter the locationlist so you don't have to make multiple jumps to goto the definition.

 ## Neovim Config